Stress Relief

-I invited a few friends over to de-stress, and together we cooked up Wally’s Chili and polenta.
-Then we spent a few hours painting our nails, listening to music, and relaxing.
+Midterms looming.
+Essays calling.
+Homework knocking… I invited a few friends over to de-stress, and together we cooked up Wally’s Chili while listening to music and relaxing.
 After my friends went home, I turned back to my other good friends– the essays, midterms, and homework.
-But now, I had renewed energy!
+But now with renewed energy.

-Wally’s Tofu Chili
+Wally’s Vegetarian Chili

 (For the story on this chili, click here)